£

 Smouldering or asymptomatic myeloma

 Some people have no symptoms or CRAB changes when they are diagnosed with myeloma.
-This type of myeloma is called smouldering myeloma (or sometimes asymptomatic myeloma) and it may not need treatment for some time, or in some cases, never.
+This type of myeloma is called smouldering myeloma (or sometimes asymptomatic myeloma).
+It may not need treatment for some time, if ever.

 • frequent watery poos (diarrhoea)